 - the type of fraud involved.

-Deceptive sales and business practices can be charged under Colorado’s theft statute.
-Under C.R.S.
-18-4-401, theft can be charged as a misdemeanor or felony, depending on the value of theft involved.
+In some cases, deceptive sales and business practices can be charged under Colorado’s theft statute.
+Theft (CRS 18-4-401) can be charged as a misdemeanor or felony, depending on the value of theft involved.
 Theft or fraud involving less than $2,000 is a misdemeanor.
 Theft or fraud of $2,000 or more is a felony.

 |Value of Deceptive Business Fraud||Class of Criminal Offense||Penalties|

 |$2,000 or more but less than $5,000||Class 6 Felony||12 to 18 months in prison and a fine of up to $100,000|

 |$5,000 or more but less than $20,000||Class 5 Felony||1 to 3 years in prison and a fine of up to $100,000|

 |$20,000 or more but less than $100,000||Class 4 Felony||2 to 6 years in prison and a fine of up to $500,000|

 |$100,000 or more but less than $1 million||Class 3 Felony||4 to 12 years in prison and a fine of up to $750,000|

 |$1 million or more||Class 2 Felony||8 to 24 years in prison and a fine of up to $1,000,000|